For partners

 Willing to be governed, not gated.

 Accords enforces scopes, budgets, and receipts.
-That's the reason SMBs let an agent use your product at all.
+That's the reason customers let an agent act in your product at all.

 What connector builders get

-Distribution into the Accords SMB Portal customer base
+Distribution into the customer base of products built on Accords

 Standardized connector framework via ContractLane Protocol